-SimQuick is a freely-distributed Excel spreadsheet (download here) that allows the user to model and simulate a wide variety of processes such as:
+SimQuick is a freely-distributed Excel spreadsheet (download here) for modeling and simulating a wide variety of processes such as:

 - Waiting lines (e.g., banks, fast-food restaurants, call centers).